 The remarks also underscored the increasingly complex political dynamics confronting President Barack Obama as he considers whether to send additional U.S. forces to Afghanistan.

 Gen. Stanley McChrystal, the top American commander in Kabul, is expected to formally request as many as 40,000 U.S. reinforcements this month.
 He and other U.S. commanders there say they believe that they need more troops to successfully implement a new counterinsurgency approach that focuses on protecting the Afghan populace from Taliban violence.

 I say this every year:

 It’s damned important that we remember not just the heinous attacks on the World Trade Center, the Pentagon, and the one thwarted by brave people over a field in Shanksville, Pa., but resolve that it never happens again.

 You’d have thought that Pearl Harbor taught us a lesson, but 60 years had passed, memories faded, and complacency set in.

 Our borders leak like sieves, our immigration policies are lax, and we have slid back into complacency.

 The gutless refusal of the TSA and DHS to profile at our airports and scrutinize the muslim organizations in America, will probably result in another catastrophic attack.
 I hope for the sake of my country that I am wrong, but I don’t think so.

 The problem is–and this cannot be stressed enough–is that the enemy has patience.
 They understand us better than we understand them.
 They will continue to exploit our openness and unwillingness to completely destroy the Islamic nation-states who breed, fund, train, and indoctrinate their terrorist spawns.

 Unless or until we are willing to reciprocate with the same brutality, they will be back.
-Til then, long shot.
+Til then, this war ain’t over by a long shot.